Meremäe

 Meremäe (also known as Mihailova, Mihailovo) is a village in Setomaa Parish, Võru County, southeastern Estonia.
 The biggest settlements nearby include Vastseliina (10 km west), town of Võru (29 km northwest) and Russian town Pechory (11 km northeast).
-As of 2011 Census, the village's population was 146.
+As of the 2011 census, the village's population was 146.

 There are primary school, library and a society centre operating in Meremäe.

 Meremäe is also home to archaeological monument no. 13598, Uusvada ludimägi.